Growing up, most of us dreamed of being a prolific centre-forward.

-N’Golo Kante has been named as the 2016/17 PFA Players’ Player of the Year and FWA Footballer of the Year.
+N’Golo Kante was named as the 2016/17 PFA Players’ Player of the Year and FWA Footballer of the Year.

-The Frenchman’s dynamic performances have once again led to Premier League glory, albeit with a different blue shirt on his back to the first time around.
+The Frenchman’s dynamic performances once again propelled his side to Premier League glory, albeit with a different blue shirt on his back.

 While Kante is undoubtedly one of a kind, his success has coincided (or perhaps caused) a surge of popularity and appreciation for all central defensive midfielders.

-Victor Wanyama, Oriol Romeu, Idrissa Gueye and Fernandinho have all been celebrated at times this season for their selfless industry.
+Victor Wanyama, Oriol Romeu, Idrissa Gueye and Fernandinho have all been celebrated in recent times for their selfless industry.

-Away from the Premier League, Casemiro is held in high regard in Spain, with many saying he’s been key in Madrid resuming their spot as La Liga’s best club this season.
+Away from the Premier League, Casemiro is held in high regard in Spain, with many believing him to be the key to Real Madrid’s league and Champions League double last season.

 So how, when and why did defensive midfield (or CDM as FIFA players are fond of calling it) become everyone’s favourite position?

-For years managers, players and fans have believed that a first-rate goalscorer can win you the league.
+For years managers, players and fans have believed that a first-rate goalscorer could win you the league.

 And many teams have won titles built around an air-tight defence.

-Kante is proof that a world-class defensive midfielder can also propel a team to glory.
+Kante is proof that a world-class defensive midfielder can also inspire a team to glory.

-His crusade this season has not been a one-man mission of course; Eden Hazard, Diego Costa, David Luiz and many other Stamford Bridge residents have rediscovered their best form.
+His crusade last term was not a one-man mission of course; Eden Hazard, Diego Costa, David Luiz and many other Stamford Bridge residents enjoyed good form.

-Leicester’s historic title win is utterly inexplicable; and that’s what makes it so fantastic.
+Leicester’s historic title win was utterly inexplicable; and that’s what made it so fantastic.

 The closest reasoning we can apply given the evidence at hand is that Kante’s superhuman energy ignited the Foxes’ inextinguishable fuse.